Audio Mastering with MasteringBOX

 The X-Y position is also highly coincident, meaning it’s the highly mono-compatible.
 In other words, in mono-only situations where stereo output is impossible, this stereo mic configuration offers the best sound and won’t jump around further left or right.
 This is due to the phase coherence and the proximity effect of the mics.

 This pattern is fairly similar to X-Y. Both mics are again placed very close to each other.
-But ORTF sort of hikes up the X-Y configuration so that the butt ends of the mics are crossing one another, not facing at the heads.
+However, ORTF adjusts the X-Y configuration so that the butt ends of the mics cross one another, rather than facing at the heads.
 Now, each mic is facing opposite directions with an obtuse angle of about 110 degrees between them.
-Like X-Y, ORTF results in good phase coherence but even more of a stereo spread.
+Like X-Y, ORTF results in good phase coherence but provides even more of a stereo spread.
 This position also still captures center information since the mics are still close to each other.

 For the widest stereo spread, you can try the spaced pair configuration.
-This time the two mics are placed further apart from one another and in parallel.
-How far apart they’re placed really depends on how wide of a stereo spread you want.
-They key here is in the centering, or what sits in the middle of the mics.
-When it comes to recording a guitar cabinet or speaker of some sort, the speaker sits in the middle, of course.
-For drum recording, a good rule of thumb is to count the kick drum as the center of the kit.
+This time, the two mics are placed further apart from one another and in parallel.
+How far apart they are placed really depends on how wide of a stereo spread you want.
+The key here is in the centering, or what sits in the middle of the mics.
+When it comes to recording a guitar cabinet or speaker, the speaker sits in the middle, of course.
+For drum recording, a good rule of thumb is to consider the kick drum as the center of the kit.
 In this case, both mics should be equidistant to the kick drum.
 Some engineers prefer to center the snare drum instead.

 stereo recording techniques spaced pair

 In addition to just centering, the other important component to a good spaced pair is the ratio of separation.
 This refers to the distance between mics over the equidistant length between a mic and the source.
 For a medium spaced pair configuration, a 3:1 ratio works well.
-This means the mics are three times as far from each other than each is from the source.
-For a really wide stereo spread, you could level up to a higher ratio, though you can get into experimental territory if you go too far and risk yielding some bad recordings.
+This means the mics are three times as far from each other as each is from the source.
+For a really wide stereo spread, you could increase the ratio, though you can enter experimental territory if you go too far and risk yielding some bad recordings.
 Also, keep in mind that the spaced pair position doesn’t always result in great phase coherence due to the further spacing of microphones.

 stereo microphone techniques decca tree